MechanicalRock/mechanicalrock.github.io/_posts/2023-07-24-single-vs-multi-tenant.md

 ---
 layout: postv2
 font: serif
-title: "Single Tenant vs. Multi-Tenant - Unveiling the Ideal Architecture For Your Business"
+title: "Isolated Tenancy vs. Shared Tenancy - Unveiling the Ideal Architecture For Your Business"
 description: "How to choose the right architecture for your business."
 date: 2023-08-15
 highlight: monokai
 image: /img/single-multi-tenant/single_multi_tenant.png
 author: Shermayne Lee
-tags: [single tenant, multi-tenant, solution architect]
+tags: [isolated tenancy, shared tenancy,single tenant, multi-tenant, solution architect]
 ---

-Hey there, tech enthusiasts and curious minds, welcome to our blog post on the ongoing debate between single tenant and multi-tenant architectures!
+Hey there, tech enthusiasts and curious minds, welcome to our blog post on the ongoing debate between Isolated Tenancy and Shared Tenancy architectures!

 In the realm of software and cloud services, choosing the right approach can significantly impact efficiency and scalability.
 Each approach comes with its unique strengths and trade-offs, and it is a critical one to make the right decision for your business.